 This position is currently filled.
 Please keep an eye out for future openings.

 The Office of Student Life is a dynamic organization that is continually looking to improve the environment within the residence halls and link the curricular and co-curricular experience of students.
-Loyola University Maryland is a growing and supportive environment that enables practitioners to be creative in addressing a wide array of issues.
-We are looking for people with diverse backgrounds and skills who are interested in helping to move our office forward and lending their ideas and expertise to a student life program dedicated to the University’s values of inclusion, justice, community, and a constant challenge to improve.
+Loyola University Maryland is a growing and supportive environment that enables practitioners to be creative in addressing a wide array of issues within a collaborative team-based atmosphere.
+We are seeking colleagues whose professional philosophies align with our dedication to the development of the whole person and the Jesuit values of inclusion, justice, community, and a constant challenge to improve.

 Primary Job Responsibilities